Can a U.S. Citizen Child Help Their Undocumented Parent Get a Green Card?

 U Visa The U Visa protects people who were victims of a violent crime and who cooperated with the authorities after having suffered substantial physical

-A waiver or request for forgiveness is a procedure in which we ask the government to forgive us for any violation of immigration laws that
+An immigration waiver (also called a request for forgiveness) is a legal procedure in which we ask the government to forgive any violation of immigration